The-Archerr/The-Archerr/README.md

 ![banner](https://github.com/user-attachments/assets/fc2952bc-c28b-46de-b62f-1508824a473a)

-**Cybersecurity Enthusiast | BTech CSE @ AITS | Aspiring GATE Cracker**
+**Cybersecurity Enthusiast | BTech CSE @ AITS | GATE Aspirant**

 Hello, Friend.
 Currently a second year BTech CSE student at AITS with a strong inclination towards all things cybersecurity.
 My adventures in Python, Java, and C have been... educational, if not a tad bit frustrating at times (mostly my own doing, let's be honest).

 Eager to expand my knowledge in ethical hacking and network security, I actively engage in technical events conducted at our college and serve as a Class Representative(LR).
-My goal is to transform my enthusiasm and growing skillset into a meaningful contribution to the cybersecurity community.
-Wish me luck (especially with GATE).

 ---